str0g/Autodesk-Fusion360-Linux/README.md

 move backup folder to .fustion360 and execute ```./fusion_installer.sh``` only outcome is going to be coping from cache folder *.desktop files

 ### Performance
 Dxvk give the best performance.
-OpenGL is a option however read scripts interals how to modify start scripts it use mesa_glthread.
+OpenGL is a option however read scripts interals first to get knowladge how to modify it.
+OpenGL enables mesa_glthread for better performance.

 ### Know issues
 - On one machine I had issue with setting up libraries automatically.
 Libraries should look like on image.